AlmaCookBook/AlmaCookBook.github.io/docs/tools/overview.md

 If the software is not well maintained, has no documentation, or has no community of users, you may want to consider using a different tool.

-Software is often distributed via github and if so you can look at the issues and dates on the files, paper references and get a feel for it.
+Software is often distributed via GitHub and if so you can look at the issues and dates on the files, paper references and get a feel for it.
 It may be software from a major lab or company and so you can be more confident in its use.

 ## How to install software